 Doctor of Philosophy with a Major in Bioengineering

 The Georgia Tech Interdisciplinary Bioengineering (BioE) Graduate Program was established in 1992.
-Over 170 students have graduated from the program in a broad spectrum of research by our ninety participating faculty from the Colleges of Engineering, Computing, Sciences, and Architecture as well as Emory University School of Medicine.
+Over 200 students have graduated from the program in a broad spectrum of research by our 147 Faculty from the Colleges of Engineering, Computing, Sciences, and Design as well as Emory University School of Medicine.

 The BioE Program is interdisciplinary in that it is not a standalone academic unit like most departments or schools at Georgia Tech.
 This interdisciplinary graduate program offers advanced courses in bioengineering, engineering specialties, and life sciences combined with training in cutting-edge bioengineering research.
 Bioengineering research focuses on the development of new or improved physical and mathematical concepts and techniques that may be applied to problems in medicine and biology, including the fundamental study of biological phenomena and development of new medical devices.
 The Bioengineering Program offers master's and doctoral degrees through participating Schools in the College of Engineering and the College of Computing.
 The curriculum involves engineering and life sciences coursework and provides flexibility to concentrate in specific areas to develop multidisciplinary and integrated training.